NCAR/DART/models/cm1/readme.rst

 You can also define the vertical localization radius for each observation type in this code block.  ``special_vert_normalization_obs_types`` is where you define the observation type and ``special_vert_normalization_heights`` is where you define the normalization factor in the vertical.
+If you just one set one normalization for all observation types use ``vert_normalization_height`` (not typically recommended since horizontal localization radii often switch between obs types).

 vertical localization radius = 2 * special_localization_cutoffs[ob_type]* special_vert_normalization_heights[ob_type]
+or if no obs types are defined... vertical localization radius = 2 * cutoff * vert_normalization_height

 You can also define periodic boundary conditions in the &location_nml code block.
 Do not change ``nx``, ``ny``, and ``nz`` they are defined search radii used by DART (not the domain size itself).